mmn80/illymap/README.md

 This is my first GPGPU program and it's unoptimized in many ways.
 The javascript part is messy and the only good thing about it is that it works.
 There are plenty of Gaussian blur shaders on the net, but this one is more general in terms of sigma values and dynamic range.
-Data is encoded in half floats.
-There are half2float and float2half functions in both javascript and GLSL.
 The iterative compare-and-swap Gaussian partition implementation could also be useful in other apps.
 The false color converter is taken from <http://www.efg2.com/Lab/ScienceAndEngineering/Spectra.htm>.